lourw/career-advising/main.md

 After the resume, you may encounter different candidate assessment methods.
 This is a non-exhaustive list of some of the different ways evaluations can be done.
 Expect 1-2 of them, but definitely not all when you are applying.
 Heavily dependent on the company you are applying to.

 **Online Assessment**: Coding on a browser IDE.
 Often you are given 2-3 questions in a limited timeframe of 1.5-2 hours.
 Expect questions similar to leetcode
+* Usually done unsupervised, but companies may be able to track your keystrokes and browser usage
 * Companies: IBM, Amazon, Slack, DemonWare, Scotiabank Velocity

 **Systems Design**: Given a prompt, walk through how you would go about designing a product/system